wp-plugins/youtube-embed-plus/readme.txt

 == Changelog ==

 = YouTube Embed 9.5 =
- Google's extra security option for YouTube embeds.
-As described in their documentation, it enforces your site's origin with each YouTube embed to prevent third-party Javascript injection.
+Site origin information with each embed code as an extra security measure.
+In YouTube's/Google's own words, checking this option "protects against malicious third-party JavaScript being injected into your page and hijacking control of your YouTube player."
+We especially recommend checking it as it adds higher security than the built-in YouTube embedding method that comes with the current version of WordPress (i.e. oembed).

 = YouTube Embed 9.4 =
 Adds Autofit Widget option for Free and PRO users.
-Also adds slide from left animation to [Pro effects >>](http://www.embedplus.com/add-special-effects-to-youtube-embeds-in-wordpress.aspx)
+Also adds slide from left animation to [PRO effects >>](http://www.embedplus.com/add-special-effects-to-youtube-embeds-in-wordpress.aspx)

 = YouTube Embed 9.3 =
 Improved volume functionality and interface updates (Free and PRO).
 [Special effects added to PRO version >>](http://www.embedplus.com/add-special-effects-to-youtube-embeds-in-wordpress.aspx)